jakobib/makespec/README.md

 AUTHOR
   : List of authors, unless already specified in the source file.

-DATE
-  : Current date, unless already specified in the source file.
-Set
-    to `GIT_REVISION_DATE` by default, which is replaced by a timestamp of the latest commit.

 # Variables

 The following character strings are automatically replaced (please replace